Laurentius Eichstadius

 - Earned doctorate in medicine and established successful medical practice in Szczecin

-- Appointed to teach both medicine and mathematics at Danzig
+- Appointed to teach both medicine and mathematics at Gdańsk

-- Made significant astronomical observations and calculations that advanced mathematical astronomy
+- Made astronomical observations and calculations contributing to 17th-century celestial knowledge

 Did You Know?

-- 01.The lunar crater Eichstadt was named in his honor, recognizing his contributions to astronomical observation and calculation
+- 01.The lunar crater Eichstadt was named in his honor, located at coordinates 22.6°S 78.3°W on the Moon's surface

-- 04.He lived through the Thirty Years' War period, which significantly disrupted academic and scientific life across German territories
+- 02.He lived through the Thirty Years' War (1618-1648), which significantly disrupted academic life across German territories